Entertainment & Arts

 Marcus’ recounting of events captures his natural gift for observation, adept reasoning, and snap assessment while operating in the field.
 Instances where his execution of the mission, and his talent for the job inspire genuine admiration.
 For all intents and purposes, he is a real life Michael Weston.

-Yet for all his near superhuman abilities, and his near encyclopedic recall of past field operations, it ultimately serves to reveal a greater and more devastating truth; a narrative that is constantly underpinned with Marcus’ growing psychological struggle.
+However, Marcus for all his near superhuman abilities, including his near encyclopedic recall of past field operations, Soldier Spy ultimately serves to reveal a greater and more disturbing truth; it is a narrative that’s invariably underpinned by Marcus’ growing psychological struggle due to his work.

 Soldier Spy includes several portions of deeply heartbreaking inner monologues.
 Instances where it becomes clear to the reader that Marcus is becoming unable to cope with episodes from everyday life due to his PTSD.